 - All visitors will be screened prior to entry for signs of COVID-19.
 Do not visit if you are unwell

 - Maintain 1.5m distance from residents, patients, employees and other visitors

-- Children under the age of 16 are not permitted.
+- Children under the age of 16 are not permitted in residential aged care

 Please consider using alternatives to visiting such as phone calls and video chat where possible.

 To book your flu vaccination, please contact your local GP.

 - All visitors will be screened prior to entry.

 - All visitors will be asked the purpose of their visit (eg. visiting residential aged care)